Ana Marcela is bronze in the Canadian stage of the World Cup in the 10km | olympics

 – “It was a strong test, hard test.
 The girls who came from the European Championships, both the Dutch Sharon Van Rouwendaal and the Italian Ginevra Taddeaucci are in a different training phase than Ana.
 Ana is resuming after the 10 days we took vacation , post stage of the World Cup in Paris.
 Ana is getting back in shape and they are at their peak”, says coach Fernando Possenti.

-– “Now, they go on vacation and we keep training.
-I hope that in the next stages it will be more balanced.
+– “Now, they go on vacation and we continue training.
+I hope that in the next stages this will be more balanced.
 But in general, I liked what I saw. the sprint was good.
 Adjustments.
 The race was generally good.
-Good level race”, he concluded.
+Proof of good level”, he concluded.

 With this Saturday’s stage, coach Fernando Possenti and athlete Ana Marcela add together forty-five races played in World Cups.
 There are thirty-eight podiums, twenty-one golds, eleven silvers and six bronzes.